Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Harold's family - View on Tribute Wall
+6 Trees, Flowers, or Condolences have been shared with support of Carol's family - View on Tribute Wall

 Carol Mae (Moldenhauer Baines) Radloff was born on the family farm in Saxeville, WI, on July 28, 1926, to Walter and Lillian (Streicher) Moldenhauer.
 The youngest of six siblings, Carol followed Doris (Dohms), Donald, Edward, Gladys (Marks), and Glen.
 Her high school years were filled with softball, basketball, clarinet, and a coveted spot on the Homecoming Court of Honor.
 In 1944, after graduating from Wild Rose High School, Carol, accompanied by her dear friend Betty (Christensen) Markowski, ventured to Berlin, WI, finding employment at the Whiting Hotel.

 In 1945, Carol once again packed up her "hope chest" and embarked on a new chapter, joined by her adventurous friend Roseada (Smith Wilcox) Thornton on a journey to Chicago that eventually landed them in Cedar Rapids, IA, working at a Greek restaurant.
 Carol's city-girl lifestyle didn’t last long; she soon met and fell hard for George Washington Baines Jr. of Iowa City, IA, recently returned from WWII.
 The two were married that Easter Sunday after George visited her Wisconsin home.